 At lunchtime I meet Coly to chat (via an interpreter) and savor his flavors; the restaurant is comfortably full and there is a buzz of friendly energy.
 Bottles of gently brewing rum add an interesting decor element.
 Much of the art is from his personal collection, although he also hangs African-themed exhibitions in the space.

-Coly captures my taste buds before the food comes, when I read the Senegalese proverb printed on the menu: “Only a child that has never travelled, would say his mother’s cuisine is the best that is.”
+Coly captures my taste buds before the food comes, when I read the Senegalese proverb printed on the menu: “Only a child that has never traveled, would say his mother’s cuisine is the best that is.”
 Hear, hear!
 Let’s move with the times and enjoy the flavors of the present, I always think when people recite that old chestnut.

 I Like to Eat!